OCR-D/ocrd-website/site/en/dev-best-practice.md

 ### Continuous Integration

 Continuous Integration (CI) platforms offer computing ressources to software developers that allow building and testing software.
 These platforms, such as [Travis CI](https://travis.com), [Circle CI](https://circleci.com), [Scrutinizer](https://scrutinizer.com) or [GitHub Actions](https://github.com/actions) can be integrated into GitHub repositories to automatically build/test when certain actions happen, such as "a PR was opened" or "new commit to master branch".
-The big advantage of CI is that you can automate testing of changes to your software in a variety of environments, so you can be confident that a PR did not introduce introduce regressions or break for an operating system you didn't anticipate.
+The big advantage of CI is that you can automate testing of changes to your software in a variety of environments, so you can be confident that a PR did not introduce regressions, or make the module break for an operating system you didn't anticipate.

 ### Semantic Versioning